Korean Americans: Early immigration from 1903 to 1950

+Immigration following the Korean War (1950–1964)

-After the annexation of Korea by Japan in 1910, Korean migration to the United States was virtually halted.
-The Immigration Act of 1924 or sometimes referred to as the Oriental Exclusion Act was part of a measured system excluding Korean immigrants into the US.
-In 1952 with the Immigration and Nationality Act of 1952, opportunities were more open to Asian Americans, enabling Korean Americans to move out of enclaves into middle-class neighborhoods.
+Due to the Immigration and Nationality Act of 1952, opportunities were more open to Asian Americans, enabling Korean Americans to move out of enclaves into middle-class neighborhoods.
 When the Korean War ended in 1953, small numbers of students and professionals entered the United States.
-A larger group of immigrants included women married with U.S. servicemen.
-In 1953, South Korea had allowed international adoption.
+A larger group of immigrants included women married with U.S. servicemen commonly referred to as "war brides".
+These women faced discrimination in the US as well as in South Korea, where many were labelled as whores or traitors.
+Following in 1953, South Korea had allowed international adoption.
 This had stemmed from the result of the Korean war as it left many children displaced.
 As a result of allowing external adoption in South Korea, a majority of the children have been adopted from families across the United States.
 With the passage of the Immigration and Nationality Act of 1965, Koreans became one of the fastest growing Asian groups in the United States, surpassed only by Filipinos.

+Immigration following the 1965 Immigration Act

 The Immigration and Nationality Act of 1965 abolished the quota system that had restricted the numbers of Asians allowed to enter the United States.
-Large numbers of Koreans, including some from North Korea who had come via South Korea, have been immigrating ever since, putting Korea in the top six countries of origin of immigrants to the United States since 1975.
-The reasons for immigration are many including the desire for increased freedom and the hope for better economic opportunities.
+Over 560,000 Koreans have immigrated to the US from 1970 to 1990.
+Large numbers of Koreans, including some from North Korea who had come via South Korea, have immigrated ever since, placing Korea in the top six countries of origin of immigrants to the United States since 1975.
+The reasons for immigration vary and include the desire for freedom and to seek better economic opportunities.
+The 1965 Immigration Act also generated a shift in the demographics of the Korean American community, with "new immigrants" making up the majority of the Korean American population.